Same-sex marriage in Uruguay: Civil unions

 A government-backed bill allowing same-sex couples to adopt children was discussed in Parliament in the spring of 2008, receiving the support of President Vázquez and fierce opposition from the Catholic Church.
-The bill was approved by the Chamber of Representatives on August 27, 2009, by a 40–13 vote, and by the Senate on September 9 with a 17–6 vote.
-It was signed into law by Vázquez on September 18, 2009.
-Uruguay became the first country in South America to allow same-sex couples to jointly adopt.
+The bill was approved 40–13 by the Chamber of Representatives on August 27, 2009, and by the Senate on September 9 with a 17–6 vote.
+It was signed into law by Vázquez on September 18, 2009, making Uruguay the first country in South America to allow same-sex couples to jointly adopt.